 Another Malibu icon is Neptune’s Net, another casual spot on County Line Beach.
 Here, you’ll take favorites like burgers and sandwiches and fresh seafood like lobster and crab to picnic tables overlooking the ocean.
 You might spot this place in movies and shows like The Fast and the Furious, Point Break, and Gilmore Girls.

-See Related: Best Things to Do In Big Bear, California
+See Related: Things to Do in Big Bear

 14. Point Mugu State Park